About Granite State Music Therapy (GSMT)

 As CEO and Founder of GSMT, Elizabeth also strives to focus on the development and growth of the whole person and uses music, instruments, vocals, visuals, and sensory materials as the tools to facilitate change.

-Elizabeth lives in Windham, NH with her husband, daughter, son, and border collie, Mollie.
+Elizabeth lives in Windham, NH with her husband, two daughters, son, and border collie, Mollie.
 She loves spending time with her family, especially while hiking the White Mountains and creating music together.
+She feels truly blessed in her family life and career.

 Meet the GSMT Team